Dark Delights: 15 Terrifying Films That Deserve More Attention | Wealth of Geeks

 13. Starry Eyes (2014)

-The movie recounts Sarah Walker's life, played by Alex Essoe in a memorable performance.
+The movie recounts Sarah Walker's life, whom Alex Essoe represents in a memorable performance.
 Sarah is a struggling actress who supports herself by waiting tables while attending casting calls in Los Angeles.
 She is among many wannabe performers trying to enter the competitive entertainment business.
-The ramifications of Sarah's decisions are shockingly and viscerally revealed in the movie's climax, where the viewer is left in shock and introspection due to the narrative's distressing events.
+The ramifications of Sarah's decisions are shockingly and viscerally revealed in the movie's climax.
+The viewer is left in shock and introspection due to the narrative's distressing events, which have been building up to this point.

 14. The Descent (2005)

-The Descent follows a group of daring women as they set out on a caving excursion in North Carolina's Appalachian Mountains.
-As they become stuck underground, they are forced to face the harsh environment, their inner issues, and broken relationships.
-But then, their journey into the abyss swiftly turns into a nightmare ascent.
+The movie follows a group of daring women as they set out on a caving excursion in North Carolina's Appalachian Mountains.
+As they become stuck underground and face the harsh environment, their inner issues, and broken relationships, their journey into the abyss swiftly turns into a nightmare ascent.
 The viewer feels their sense of confusion, terror, and desperation as they make their way through the narrow, intricate cave corridors.
-Every crawl, squeeze, and tumble is a terrifying experience because of the feeling of confinement and the impossibility of escaping.

 15. Lake Bodom (2016)